5 Tips to Reduce Your Plastic Consumption This Christmas 2022

 5. Ditch the plastic decorations - If you have old decorations that you use each year, then that's fine as you've already bought them, but try and avoid buying new items such as tinsel, chains and plastic baubles.
 If you hunt around, you can find many pretty items made from wood, paper and glass.
 You can even make your own and give your tree a real personal touch.
 At this time of year, red, green and brown are the predominant colours outside so why not bring some of the outdoors inside and use pine cones, twigs, small branches and of course, mistletoe.

-There are many more ways to reduce your plastic footprint this Christmas 2018 and we hope the five tips above have inspired you to get cracking and unleash your creative side.
+There are many more ways to reduce your plastic footprint this Christmas 2021 and we hope the five tips above have inspired you to get cracking and unleash your creative side.
+We have many other articles on our site about the dangers of our over-use of plastics and the dangers it poses to us and to future generations.
+Please have a browse and follow us on our social media pages for more interesting and educational topics.